If you want to feel happier, these 10 simple habits are here for you. You can feel happier with less effort and more ease.

 4. Create anticipation by planning something fun.

 According to this article in the New York Times, looking forward to something can be almost as good as experiencing it.
 Plan a trip or pre-order a book from your favorite author.
-In the NYT article they say, “Numerous studies suggest that having something to look forward to boosts your mood and lowers your stress.”
+In the article, they say, “Numerous studies suggest that having something to look forward to boosts your mood and lowers your stress.”

 “Imagining good things ahead of us makes us feel better in the current moment,” said Simon A. Rego, the chief psychologist at Montefiore Medical Center and Albert Einstein College of Medicine, who has written extensively on the effect of anticipation on mood.
 “It can increase motivation, optimism and patience and decrease irritability.”